YuchanJeong/old_blog/content/_index.md

 # Yuchan’s hello world!

 {{< lead >}}
-A blog from a developer who wants to help create a better world :)
+A blog from a developer who loves "Why?" :)
 {{< /lead >}}

 {{< alert "circle-info" >}}